MarinoLinic/MarinoLinic/README.md

 # Hey!

 I strive to have a comprehensive understanding of the web.
-Frontend's been first on the list.

 <p>
 You can visit my website at <strong><a href="http://linic.net">linic.net</a></strong> and have a look at my <strong><a href="https://linic.net/portfolio">portfolio</a></strong>.
 (Which is incomplete at this time.)